gmlewis/bible-codes/TheLittleBook.md

 The LITTLE BOOK of Revelation Chapter 10
 The BITTER SWEET

-I AM h e, even YHVH The Great I AM, who swears by my own name and does certify fully in eternal truth that Yeshua HaMashiach did fulfill the law of Moses as the perfect Passover for all time that I provided perfectly with my own hand, so there is no more need for sacrifice.
+I AM h e, even YHVH The Great I AM, who swears by my own name and does certify fully in eternal truth that Yeshua HaMashiach did fulfill the law of Moses as the perfect Passover for all time that I provided perfectly with my own hand, so there is no more need for sacrifice.
-I AM Y HVH the great I AM and I swear by my own name that it is I who raised Jesus the Nazarene from the dead after he sacrificed of himself as the lamb of God, even a sacrifice that I accepted for all time and forever more for the redemption of Adam as a new man in Christ Jesus who is Yeshua HaMashiach your true Messiah!
+I AM Y HVH the great I AM and I swear by my own name that it is I who raised Jesus the Nazarene from the dead after he sacrificed of himself as the lamb of God, even a sacrifice that I accepted for all time and forever more for the redemption of Adam as a new man in Christ Jesus who is Yeshua HaMashiach your true Messiah!
 And I AM he who does certify the authenticity of these Words that I have sent in The Everlasting Gospel that has been revealed by myself, and Yeshua HaMashiach to our mighty messenger who has been prepared by Yeshua HaMashiach in much chastisement and purification for my eternal purposes and faithfully has he returned to Yeshua HaMashiach and so he is restored!
 And so I invite you my people, even Israel whom I do love with an eternal love, to join the Israel of God and come to Yahweh, even the God of Abraham, and of Isaac, and of Jacob by way of Yeshua HaMashiach that you may be gathered eternally in the Israel of God and return to me by way of your true Messiah, even Yeshua HaMashiach.
 And I will receive you to myself and restore you to your inheritance and reward that is in Christ Jesus mighty hand.
 There is no other name given whereby men may approach YHVH, The Great I AM for so have I declared, so kiss the son lest he be angry and you perish from the way.